Formal Foundations for Controlled Stochastic Activity Networks: Nondeterministic Models

 In contrast with the uniform case, no explicit structural correspondence between $S'$ and the original plants is required. \end{definition} Having introduced the notion of closure for controlled B\"uchi automata, we now summarize the corresponding algebraic properties of the induced $\omega$-language families.
 As in the finite-word setting, these results characterize how the expressive classes $\mathcal{C}^{\omega}_{0}$, $\mathcal{C}^{\omega}_{F}$, $\mathcal{C}^{\omega}_{\mathrm{Stack}}$, and $\mathcal{C}^{\omega}_{\mathrm{Tape}}$ behave under fundamental operations such as union, intersection, and complement.
 Two complementary notions of closure are relevant here: the \emph{standard} (language-level) closure, which concerns the semantic stability of these families under the operations, and the \emph{uniform} (model-level) closure, which requires the existence of explicit constructive transformations on controlled B\"uchi automata that realize those operations uniformly across all admissible policies.
 Unless stated otherwise, the propositions below refer to the standard notion, while the uniform counterpart is discussed later when constructive realizations can be defined explicitly. \begin{remark} The distinction between \emph{standard} and \emph{uniform} closure introduced above applies equally to the $\omega$-language setting.
 In this context, uniform closure corresponds to the existence of explicit constructive transformations~$\Phi_{\mathrm{Op}}^{\omega}$ on controlled B\"uchi automata that realize each operation at the model level.
 Unless stated otherwise, the closure results in this subsection are stated with respect to the \emph{standard} notion. \end{remark} \begin{proposition} $\mathcal{C}^{\omega}_0 = \mathcal{C}^{\omega}_F = \mathrm{REG}^{\omega}$ is closed under finite union, intersection, and complementation. \end{proposition}

-\begin{proofsketch} By Büchi’s theorem~\cite{Buchi1962} and McNaughton’s determinization result~\cite{McNaughton1966}, every $\omega$-regular language is accepted by a deterministic Muller automaton, and deterministic Muller automata are effectively closed under union, intersection, and complementation.
-Hence, $\mathrm{REG}^{\omega}$ enjoys full Boolean closure. \end{proofsketch}
+\begin{proof} By Büchi’s theorem~\cite{Buchi1962} and McNaughton’s determinization result~\cite{McNaughton1966}, every $\omega$-regular language is accepted by a deterministic Muller automaton, and deterministic Muller automata are effectively closed under union, intersection, and complementation.
+Hence, $\mathrm{REG}^{\omega}$ enjoys full Boolean closure. \end{proof}

 \begin{proposition} $\mathcal{C}^{\omega}_{\mathrm{Stack}} = \mathrm{CFL}^{\omega}$ is closed under finite union and under intersection with $\omega$-regular languages, but not under general intersection or complementation. \end{proposition}